Finish this sentence…

 Our Labs bring together small, focused groups that explore the reality of inquiry and agency and how they can completely reshape the learning landscape, offering both students and teachers unprecedented opportunities to be active contributors in the modern world.

-So, following an incredibly successful series in Australia and New Zealand over the Northern Summer, we were asked if we could possibly schedule five Labs across the US before the end of the year.
-With the grateful assistance of five of our partner schools we are very pleased to offer the following dates and venues.
+So, following an incredibly successful series in 2018, we are continuing to do more labs around the world in 2019.
+With the grateful assistance of our partner schools, we are very pleased to offer the following dates and venues.

 We know you know just how important this work is, and we’d love to have you join us.